zepto-lang/zepto-wiki/wiki/IO in zepto.md

 Ports are anything you can read from and write into.
-That includes files, of course, but also such things as the standard input and output devices, commonly known as `stdin` and `stdin`.
+That includes files, of course, but also such things as the standard input and output devices, commonly known as `stdin` and `stdout`.
 Those are actually pretty similar to the `FILE` type in C or the `file` objects in Python.

 You can create them in two ways, depending on their type.
 There are